UFC 323: Yan shocks Dvalishvili, reclaims bantamweight title

 - list 4 of 4Infantino’s ‘Peace Prize’ to Trump raises questions about FIFA’s neutrality

-“I’m very happy to stand here with the championship belt, thank you to all the fans,” Yan said, through an interpreter.
+“I’m very happy to stand here with the championship belt; thank you to all the fans,” Yan said, through an interpreter.
 “I worked so hard, I prepared so hard for this moment.”

 Dvalishvili (21-5) hadn’t lost since April 21, 2018, when Ricky Simon won by submission.
 It was his fourth title match of 2025.